 Rainwater fittings

 Repair category 2

-Notes Rainwater goods are of an older style and have suffered corrosion.
-Maintenance is required and gutters/downpipes checked during heavy rainfall.
+Notes Vegetation growth was noted to the guttering which will require to be removed.
 We would highlight that it was not raining at the time of our inspection and we would recommend that all rainwater fittings be inspected during heavy rainfall in order to ensure they are free from defect.

 Main walls

 Repair category 2

-Notes Some cracked and worn masonry was noted requiring repair/maintenance.
+Notes Areas of cracked and weathered masonry was noted along with vegetation growth.
+Repairs and ongoing maintenance will be required.